Skip to main content

 Stronger general-task transfer (writing, code) ✓. no compounding context across sources

 Good to know: Compounding is the slowest capability to demonstrate in a demo and the biggest payoff in week eight.
-If your work is many small, unrelated projects, ChatGPT's session-isolated design is the right choice; isolation is a feature, not a gap.
+If your work is many small, unrelated projects, ChatGPT's session-isolated design is the right choice because each task starts clean.
 Compounding pays off for sustained, multi-month research.

 Price comparison

 Atlas is a paid product.
-There is no perpetual free tier; you get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
+There is no perpetual no-cost plan.
+You get a short evaluation sample (10 sources · 5 lifetime AI chats), and after that you pay $20/mo or $204/yr for Atlas Pro.
 At the paid tier, Atlas is the only tool with Knowledge Map, Semantic Map, claim-source-justification, and compounding graph.
-You aren't paying for chat tokens; you're paying for capabilities that ChatGPT doesn't have at any tier.
+You aren't paying for chat tokens.
+You're paying for capabilities that ChatGPT doesn't have at any tier.

 AtlasChatGPT

-Free: ✗ (evaluation sample only: 10 sources · 5 lifetime AI chats)Free: Free tier: limited GPT-4 access, basic web search, no Projects ✓
+Free: ✗ (evaluation sample only: 10 sources · 5 lifetime AI chats)Free: No-cost plan: limited GPT-4 access, basic web search, no Projects ✓

 Pro: $20/mo or $204/yr (1,000 sources · 1,000 chats/month · all features)Paid: Plus $20/mo, Projects, longer context, faster models